moocode/conman/README.md

 ------------------------------

 An ingredient is a simple Ruby Class whose name ends with Ingredient and (optionally) subclasses Ingredient.
 The Ingredient superclass just provides some helper methods if you wish to use them.
+Because they are just Ruby classes they can be tested using any test framework you like.
+See our ingredients repository for some examples.

     class FileIngredient < Ingredient
       def create(options={})